All Episodes

 Did you know that this is a pro-America conspiracy?

-It's not an accident at the National Anthem and Flyovers and America the Beautiful are played before sporting events.
+It's not an accident that the national anthem and flyovers and America the Beautiful are played before sporting events.

-Many of the Militaristic rituals we see in stadiums and arenas across the fruited plain were deliberately designed to promote unity during times of crisis, but they've stuck around far longer than needed, making sports feel less like pastimes than pep rallies for our military or a particular war.
+Many of the militaristic rituals we see in stadiums and arenas across the fruited plane were deliberately designed to promote unity during times of crisis, but they've stuck around far longer than needed, making sports feel less like pastimes than pep rallies for our military or a particular war.

-During World War II, team owners introduced the national anthem and ceremonies honoring the armed forces a way to win FDR support for continuing play amid the conflict.
+During World War II, team owners introduced a national anthem and ceremonies honoring the armed forces, a way to win FDR support for continuing play amid the conflict.

-The weekend after John Kennedy's assassination in 1963, NFL Commissioner Alvin Pete Rosell inserted moments of silence and flag ceremonies into his league's games.
+The weekend after John Kennedy's assassination in 1963, NFL Commissioner Alvin Pete Roselle inserted moments of silence and flag ceremonies into his league's games.

 Actually, I looked it up.